 Today, potential buyers can pursue the Internet and look at the cars and car financing that are available in their area, making the purchase of a car easier.
 You can get detailed information about the vehicle, such as the features and safety ratings on the available car, color, and other information, including the list price from sites like Edmunds.
 Consumer reports is a good source for vehicle safety and quality.

 There are many ways to buy a car online or just compare prices, so it is best if you use everything available to get the best deal.
-One example is if you are in the military, you can qualify for special financing.
+One example is if you are or ever have been part of the military, you can qualify for special financing.

 Compare local dealerships car prices online to see if you can afford the make and model you want with the options you are looking for.